NeoSoul01/NeoSoul01.github.io/_posts/2025-03-20-cs50-week-6-reflections.md

 quarters , cents = calculate_quarters(cents)

-# code I cant show...
+# code I can't show...

 def calculate_quarters(cents):
     quarters = 0
     while(cents >= 25):
         quarters = quarters + 1
         cents = cents - 25
-    return quarters,cents
+    return quarters, cents

-# code I cant show...
+# code I can't show...
 ```

 Are your eyeballs looking at this function?
-Yes, this very exact function is the problem, If you end up figuring the logic to just this one function, you can solve the rest of the program easily.
+Yes, this very exact function is the problem, If you end up figuring out the logic of just this one function, you can solve the rest of the program easily.
 I originally implemented this program in `C` So, over there I used a different approach.
 I used a concept called `pass by reference`, which involves pointers and stuff.
 I did that, to reduce my lines of code, and because I just wanted to and also there is a quote.

 **"If you can, just do it" -soul**